daniel-vera-g/dotfiles/README.md

 ## Development

 - The latest "stable" version is published as release
-- The current `master` branch is considered unstabled
+- The current `master` branch is considered unstable

 ## License